kkai/web-source/content/post/2021-01-24-augmenting.md

-Very happy to be presenting of a three-day online symposium on Liveness organized by the [Neurolive Project](https://neurolive.info/About).
+Very happy to be invited as one of the panelists presenting in a three-day online symposium on Liveness organised by the [Neurolive EU Project](https://neurolive.info/About).
 The [symposium](https://www.eventbrite.com/e/liveness-symposium-tickets-141701857069) brings together artists, humanities scholars and cognitive neuroscientists to explore how liveness is conceptualised, measured and practiced across the arts and the sciences.

 I'm speaking on the 24th, here's the abstract of my talk and my [slides (carefull ~17 Mb pdf)](http://kaikunze.de/files/liveness2021-kai.pdf)